 Countries and Cities’ self-interest

 With all the available climate science, it becomes obvious, that the only viable path forward is an economy that lives off our planet’s regeneration, rather than its liquidation.
 The choice is merely how fast we get out of liquidating fossil fuels and with it Earth’s climate stability.
 We can go faster and comply with Paris, thereby rescuing much of our precious biocapacity (this means ceasing fossil fuel use well before 2050).
 Or we can go slower, still having to eventually move out of fossil fuel use, but then being left with less, and less reliable, biocapacity.
-Either way, it becomes clear that climate action is a question of resource security.
+Either way, it becomes clear that climate action is a question of your own resource security.
 In other words, if your city or your country is not getting ready for the inevitable future, your city or country will not be ready for that future.
-And that would not be pretty.
+The city or country would put itself at risk.
 It is that simple.
-There is no benefit in painting yourself into a corner by continuing expanding resource dependent infrastructure and resource-intensive economic sectors.
+This also means that there is no benefit in painting yourself into a corner by continuing expanding resource dependent infrastructure and resource-intensive economic sectors.
 We are not stuck in a “Tragedy of the Commons” – rather we are stuck in the belief that we are trapped in such a “Tragedy of the Commons,” thereby waiting unnecessarily for others to act first.
 What are you waiting for?

 More on Footprint, biocapacity and climate you can find here.